mia-platform/documentation/docs/fast_data/single_view_creator/manual_configuration.md

 - `SINGLE_VIEWS_COLLECTION`: should be the name of the single view which your single view creator is responsible for
 - `PROJECTIONS_CHANGES_COLLECTION`: if you have set a custom projection change collection name from advanced, then set its name.
 Otherwise, it is `fd-pc-SYSTEM_ID` where `SYSTEM_ID` is the id of the System of Records this single view creator is responsible for.
 - `SINGLE_VIEWS_PORTFOLIO_ORIGIN`: should be equals to the `SYSTEM_ID` you have set in `PROJECTIONS_CHANGES_COLLECTION`
-- `SINGLE_VIEWS_ERRORS_COLLECTION`: it is the name of a MongoDB Crud you want to use as collection for single view errors.
+- `SINGLE_VIEWS_ERRORS_COLLECTION`: it is the name of a MongoDB CRUD you want to use as collection for single view errors.
 - `KAFKA_BA_TOPIC`: topic where to send the `before-after`, which is the single view document before and after a change
 - `SEND_BA_TO_KAFKA`: true if you want to send to Kafka the `before-after` information about the update changes of the single view
 - `KAFKA_SVC_EVENTS_TOPIC`: topic used to queue Single View Creator state changes (e.g. single view creation)